Skip Navigation

 Data Collection Schedule

-• Base Year data (grade 6) was collected in winter/spring of 2018 with a first follow-up in winter/spring 2020 when most of the students in the sample will be in grade 8.
+Base Year data (grade 6) was collected in winter/spring of 2018 with a follow-up in winter/spring 2020 when most of the students in the sample were in grade 8.
+These base year and follow-up rounds are referred to as MS1 (Main Study 1) and MS2 (Main Study 2) in the documentation.

 Types of Data

-• At each wave of data collection, students’ reading and mathematics achievement, socioemotional development, and executive function is assessed.
-Students also complete a survey that asks about their engagement in school, out-of-school experiences, peer group, and identity development.
-Parents are interviewed about their background, family resources, and parental involvement.
-Students’ teachers complete a two-part survey that asks about their background and classroom instruction and then asks teachers to report on each student’s academic behaviors, mathematics performance, and conduct.
-School administrators report on middle grade-specific programs and practices, school supports and services, as well school climate.
-Student information is abstracted from school records and field staff complete an observation checklist on the school physical plant and resources.
-The teachers of special needs students for whom testing accommodations are not possible receive special questionnaires to report on student progress.
+At each round of data collection, students’ reading and mathematics achievement, socioemotional development, and executive function is assessed.
+Students also completed a survey that asks about their engagement in school, out-of-school experiences, peer group, and identity development.
+Parents were interviewed about their background, family resources, and parental involvement.
+Students’ teachers completed a two-part survey that asked about their background and classroom instruction and then asked teachers to report on each student’s academic behaviors, mathematics performance, and conduct.
+School administrators reported on middle grade-specific programs and practices, school supports and services, as well school climate.
+Student information was abstracted from school records and field staff completed an environmental checklist on the school physical plant and resources.
+The teachers of special needs students for whom testing accommodations were not possible received special questionnaires to report on student progress.

 Data Collection Methods/Modes